DPDK/dpdk/doc/guides/sample_app_ug/pdump.rst

 a DPDK secondary process and is capable of enabling packet capture on dpdk ports.

    ..
 Note::
+      * The ``dpdk-pdump`` tool can only be used in conjunction with a primary application which has the packet capture framework initialized already.

       * The ``dpdk-pdump`` tool depends on libpcap based PMD which is disabled by default in the build configuration files,